ymollard/python-advanced-slides/slides.md

         self.__private = 0        # ⚠️ Name mangling applies here
 ```

-Respect of protected attributes is not enforced but private ones rely on name mangling:
+Protected attributes are not enforced by the interpreter but private attributes are:

 ```python
 class BankAccount: